Antarikṣa Pārśvanātha Tīrtha: Traditional beliefs

-17th century hymn, Śrī Antarikṣa Pārśvanātha Stotra and Acharya Bhuvantilaksuri's Antariksh Mahatmya state that Śvetāmbara ascetic Ganivarya Bhavavijaya recovered his lost eyesight by writing and singing a hymn dedicated to this idol.
+A 17th-century hymn, Śrī Antarikṣa Pārśvanātha Stotra and Acharya Bhuvantilaksuri's Antariksh Mahatmya state that Śvetāmbara ascetic Ganivarya Bhavavijaya recovered his lost eyesight by writing and singing a hymn dedicated to this idol.
 The literary piece also mentions that the temple was renovated after idol was consecrated again under his guidance.

 Early history

-Both the Śvetāmbaras and the Digambaras claim the ownership of the main deity, which has been a matter of several legal disputes between the two sects at least since 1850s.
+Both the Digambaras and Śvetāmbaras claim the ownership of the main deity, which has been a matter of several legal disputes between the two sects at least since 1850s.

 A 1406 CE inscription mentions that a person named Jagasimha donated the land to build this temple in Shirpur (Jain).
 It is suspected he was possibly the Chalukyan king Jayasimha Siddharaja.
 In 1649 CE, many newly sculpted idols were installed by Śvetāmbara Jain ascetic Acharya Devsuri of the Tapa Gaccha.
 It was conducted by Amichand, a Śrāvaka from Aurangabad. Śrī Antarikṣa Pārśvanātha Stotra by Ganivarya Bhavavijaya also mentions that the idol was reinstalled and the temple was renovated in 1658 CE.

-Due to the migration of Jains out of villages, in late 17th century CE, the Maratha Confederacy reportedly appointed Polkars, a Marathi-speaking Hindu clan to maintain and protect the temple from attacks by the Mughal Empire.
+Due to the migration of Jains out of villages, in the late 17th century CE, the Maratha Confederacy reportedly appointed Polkars, a Marathi-speaking Hindu clan to maintain and protect the temple from attacks by the Mughal Empire.
 The temple was renovated again in 1867 CE and the idol supposedly floated only one finger above ground then.

 In 1877 CE, a silver pole was installed at the temple by the Śvetāmbara Jain community.
 While The Imperial Gazetteer of India published that it was a Digambara temple, Bombay High Court, in the case Yadarao Dajiba Shrawane vs. Nanilal Harakchand Shah (2002) stated that ownership and title was not subject to decision based on reports by the Imperial Gazetteer of India.
 Later, in the same case, the Supreme Court of India passed an order stating that the Śvetāmbara community had an exclusive right to manage the temple as well as the disputed idol.

 "We are inclined to think that the use of the historical works to establish title to the property cannot be justified on the strength of Section 57 of the Indian Evidence Act.
 The question of title between the trustee of a mosque, though an old and historical institution, and a private person, cannot, in our opinion, be deemed to be a "matter of public history" within the meaning of the said Section.
 These statements in the Gazetteer are not relied on as evidence of title but as providing historical material and practice followed by the Math and its head.
 The Gazetteers can be consulted on matters of public history."